Measuring the Impact of COVID-19 on Breast Cancer services and patients

 The work is taking place in Queen's University Belfast with patients and clinicians part of the research team.

 Globally, breast cancer screening, diagnosis and treatment services have been significantly impacted by the COVID-19 pandemic.
-Locally, the Northern Ireland Cancer Registry (NICR) reported a 34% reduction in pathological diagnosed breast cancers between March and June 2020 compared with the similar period 2017-2019.
+Locally, the Northern Ireland Cancer Registry (NICR) reported a 34% reduction in pathological diagnosed breast cancers between March and June 2020 compared with the equivalent period in 2017-2019.

 The project aims to improve outcomes for male and female breast cancer patients by documenting the impact of COVID-19 on their care and identifying areas where service improvements are needed now and in the future.

-We will later undertake some interviews with breast cancer patients about their experiences during the pandemic.
+The online ethically-approved, self-completed survey will help ensure the views and voices of breast cancer patients are heard.
+We will later conduct in-depth interviews with some breast cancer patients about their experiences during the pandemic.

-We are also measuring data on 2,200 breast cancer patients diagnosed in Northern Ireland (NI), half from March to December 2020 (COVID-19 era) the remainder from 2018 (PRE-COVID-19). on the method of presentation (screening/ emergency), investigations, comorbidities (other diseases including COVID-19), molecular markers, stage, treatment and survival.
-We will also measure adherence to relevant National Institute for Health and Care Excellence (NICE) breast cancer guidance.
-This work is taking place in the secure (ISO 27001 accredited) environment of the NI Cancer Registry.
+We are also measuring data on 2,200 breast cancer patients diagnosed in Northern Ireland (NI), half from March to December 2020 (initial COVID-19 era) and half from 2018 (pre-COVID-19) regarding their method of presentation (screening / emergency), investigations, comorbidities (other diseases including COVID-19), molecular markers, stage, treatment and survival.
+We will also measure adherence to relevant National Institute for Health and Care Excellence (NICE) guidance for breast cancer patient pathways.
+This work is taking place in the secure environment of the NI Cancer Registry (ISO 27001 accredited).